 In 1986, Wilbur married his longtime wildcat girlfriend, Wilma.

-In 1986, the University of Arizona baseball team captured a national championship title, coached by Jerry Kindall.
+In 1986, the baseball team captured a national championship title, coached by Jerry Kindall.

-Since 1987, the University of Arizona has been involved in theoretical and experimental research in particle and nuclear physics within the CERN program framework.
-The collaboration was initiated by Peter A. Carruthers and Johann Rafelski.
+Since 1987 Arizona has been part of both theoretical and experimental research in particle and nuclear physics in the framework of the CERN program.

-In 1988, the University of Arizona men's basketball team reached the Final Four of the NCAA tournament.
+In 1988, the Wildcats reached the Final Four of the NCAA tournament.

 Kenny Lofton, now best known as a former Major League Baseball star, was a four-year letter winner as a Wildcat basketball player and was on the 1988 Final Four team.